laas/robot-viewer/docs/source/example.rst

        > for i=1:1000 OpenHRP.inc 0.01

+   .. note:: Optionally, you can use `sot-gui <http://www.laas.fr/~nddang/documentation/sot-gui/>`_ to run a periodic command. e.g: run OpenHRP.inc 0.01 every 0.01s and achieve this 'virtual'    experiment

    The simu robot should move to achieve that task you've just gave it

    .. image:: ../images/ex1d.png
     :width: 600px
     :align: center

 Local-stepper client
 ====================